 He created our universe with perfect elegance and complexity.
 He designed with superfluous creativity.
 Then he gave us senses of sight and sound and touch and taste, so we could experience the richness of these gifts.
-The provider of our needs is also our source of never-ending pleasure (Psalm 16:11).
+The provider of our needs is also the never-ending source of pleasure, forever (Psalm 16:11).

-The provider of our needs is also our source of never-ending pleasure.
+The provider of our needs is also the never-ending source of pleasure.

 When he had created a perfect human habitat, he called his people to work in, interact with, and enjoy it.
 (Work did not become labor until after the Fall.)
 Then he gave the people to each other.
 The Bible says God saw that it wasn’t good for the man to be alone (Genesis 2:17), so he made them two.
 Then God gave them the best gift of creation – his own presence.
 The Bible says that Adam and Eve knew him so well that they recognized the sound of his feet when he walked in the garden (Genesis 3:8).

-When you stop to think about it, the goodness of God’s giving in Creation alone is overwhelming.
+When you pause long enough to really think about it, the goodness of God’s giving in Creation alone is overwhelming.